-11.4 GIRDERS AND TRANSVERSES CLEAR OF TANKS
+11.4GIRDERS AND TRANSVERSES CLEAR OF TANKS

-11.4.1 Deck Girders Clear of Tanks: Each deck girder clear of tanks, similar to that shown in Figure 11.1, is to have a section modulus SM as obtained from the following equation b = mean breadth of the area of deck supported in m h = height as required by Chapter 10 for the beams supported, in m
+11.4.1 Deck Girders Clear of Tanks: Each deck girder clear of tanks, similar to that shown in Figure 11.1, is to have a section modulus SM as obtained from the following equation b = mean breadth of the area of deck supported in m h = height as required by Chapter 10 for the beams supported, in m l = span between centres of supporting pillars, or between pillar and bulkhead, in m.
+Where an effective bracket in accordance with 9.2.3 is fitted at the bulkhead, the length l may be modified.

-$SM = 4.74 \text{ cbh}/^{2} \text{ cm}^{3}$
+$SM = 4.74 \text{ cbh} l^2 \text{ cm}^3$